jamie-allen/sdisruptor/presentation/preso/presentation.md

 .notes Processors are much faster than memory now, and to optimize their performance, they use varying levels of caches (registers, store buffers, L1, L2, L3 and main memory) to support the execution of instructions, and they are kept coherent via message passing protocols
 Speed of cache access is measured in cycles, but generally occurs in nanoseconds Registers are obvious (on-processor storage for WIP) Store buffers disambiguate memory access and manage dependencies for instructions (loads and stores) occurring out of program order.
-While a request for data to be stored to an L2 cache line is outstanding, the data is temporarily stored on one or more store buffers on the processor itself.
-On an Intel CPU, you only get 4 at a time.
+CPUs typically have load and store buffers which are associative queues of separate load and store instructions that are outstanding to the cache which can be snooped to preserve program order.
+Write combining store buffers are a different beast and are used when an L2 cache miss occurs.
+Up to four are available to a *core* at a time.
 No loop should write to more than these 4 spaces at a time for maximum speed (write combining).
 Split logic up so that separate loop iterations execute sequentially for more speed.
 Note that store barriers are flushed when a memory barrier is hit - best to model a problem so that barriers are hit at the boundary of the work unit.
 Change a variable last.
 Caches are STATIC Random Access Memory (bistable latching circuitry), does not need to be periodically refreshed like DYNAMIC RAM used in main memory (charged capacitors "leak" the charge denoting whether the bit is 0 or 1, so data "fades").
 DRAM is much simpler - one transistor and a capacitor per bit versus 6 in SRAM, and thus much higher densities (hundreds of billions of transistors and capacitors  on a single memory chip).
 There's even non-volatile SRAM which maintains data even when power is lost.
 Note: Your fancy i7 processor has an 8MB on-die unified L3 cache that is inclusive, shared by all cores Some processors have rules for the caches, such strictly inclusive, where all data in L1 must also be in L2.
 Athlon processors are exclusive and can hold more data, which is great when L1 is comparable in size to L2, diminishes when L2 is many times larger.
 Not universal, so you have to know your processors policy.
 One of the most expensive operations for a process is a cache read miss - when data is looked for in one of the caches and not found, so it must allocate space (evicting something else) and go to the next level to retrieve the data (note: write misses have no penalty because the data can be copied in background)
+The timings for different memory access should be: registers 1 clock cycle, store buffers ~1 clock cycle, L1 cache ~3-4 clock cycles, L2 cache ~8-10 clock cycles, L3 cache ~32-34 cycles, main memory on same socket 65 ns (note not clocks), Main memory on another socket have to add 20ns per QPI traversal.
 The cache "hit rate" measures the effectiveness of your program/algorithm in using a cache

 <img src="cache.png" class="illustration" note="final slash needed"/>